‘Our family is bent, but we’re not broken:’ Lexington community comes together for prayer vigil

 “I just saw all the police and emergency vehicles.
 I saw the pink comforter covering one of the young ladies up” said Linenberger.

-Linenberger says he and his daughter, who has lived in the neighborhood for 14 years, are still in shock.
+Linenberger says he and his daughter, who have lived in the neighborhood for 14 years, are still in shock.

 “I mean, I don’t know.
 It’s a loss for words, it really is.
 I just can’t—you know, we just keep thinking about the mom, the dad, the daughters, the babies, and the brothers,” said Linenberger.